it-at-m/helm-charts/charts/refarch-templates/README.md

 Health checks are required to validate the functionality of the running deployments.
 You can override `startupProbe`, `livenessProbe` and `readinessProbe` individually.

+More information about Health Checks can be found in the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/liveness-readiness-startup-probes/).

 The following configuration is picked up by default:
 ```yaml